Options for Employers When An Employee with Migraines Is Missing Work

 Can An Employee With a Chronic Migraine Use Family Medical Leave Act?

 One very important thing employers should note is that the Family and Medical Leave Act (FMLA) can be used by migraine sufferers.
-FMLA leave allows certain employees to take up to 12 weeks of unpaid leave in a 12 month period for a serious health condition, including a migraine and other serious health conditions.
+FMLA leave allows certain employees to take up to 12 weeks of unpaid leave in a 12 month period for serious health condition, including a migraine and other serious health conditions.

 If you have an employee with migraines who is taking a lot of sick time for chronic migraine issues, they should consider getting onto FMLA.
 This protects their employment status as well as their health insurance benefits.
-However the FMLA is not paid time off from the company.
+However FMLA is not paid time off from the company.
 Employees can take the 12 weeks of unpaid leave all at once or broken up into smaller chunks of time, and they don’t have to use it all.
-F

 or employees missing work due to migraines, they are more likely to end up taking a day here or there as needed for FMLA leave.